The Online Application Process

 No. Students are selected for placement through a random lottery process.
-At the high school level, applicants must first qualify before they can be considered for placement.
-Where programs have more qualified applicants than seats, available seats are first filled by priority placements and then a random lottery is used to fill all remaining available seats and to generate a wait list.
+At the high school level, applicants must complete the magnet assessments before they can be considered for placement.
+Where programs have more eligible applicants than seats, available seats are first filled by priority placements and then a random lottery is used to fill all remaining available seats and to generate a wait list.

 Kindergarten Sibling Priority - kindergarten applicants receive priority placement if they have an older sibling currently enrolled in the same magnet program and continuing in the magnet program during the year for which the kindergarten applicant is seeking placement.

-Child of Employee Priority - If an employee's primary work site is a school with a magnet program and the employee's child applies to, and qualifies for, a magnet program in that school, the child will be given priority placement in the magnet program.
+Child of Employee Priority - If an employee's primary work site is a school with a magnet program and the employee's child applies to a magnet program in that school, and for high school applicants, score at least 80% in the evaluation, the child will be given priority placement in the magnet program.

 Q. How is the lottery conducted?